 AA Oklahoma – Policy & Procedures Committee

-The primary purpose of this service committee is to maintain the Oklahoma Area 57 Policy & Procedure Manual Updated July 31st 2017. and assists members of the fellowship with procedural or policy questions.
+The primary purpose of this service committee is to maintain the Oklahoma Area 57 Policy & Procedure Manual Updated March 17th 2019 and assists members of the fellowship with procedural or policy questions.

 The chair of this committee, or a designated substitute, is the official parliamentarian at the General Assembly and Area Committee meetings, with the duty of ensuring that all motions are permitted by the Area 57/OK Policy and Procedures Manual.
 The Area Policy and Procedures Service Committee will provide leadership in ensuring this Manual remains consistent with the changing needs of the Area.